JetBrains/compose-multiplatform/tutorials/Window_API_new/README.md

 ```
 ![](window_splash.gif)

-If the window requires some custom logic on close (for example, to show a dialog), you can override close action using `onCloseRequest`.
+If the window requires some custom logic on close (for example, to show a dialog), you can override the close action using `onCloseRequest`.

-See that instead of an imperative approach to closing the window (`window.close()`) we use a declarative - close the window in response to changing the state: `isOpen = false`.
+Instead of the imperative approach to closing the window (`window.close()`) we use a declarative approach - closing the window in response to a change of the state (`isOpen = false`)..
 ```kotlin
 import androidx.compose.material.Button
 import androidx.compose.material.Text